MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-database.md

 ## Clean up resources

-Subsequent quickstart articles build upon the resources created here.
-If you plan to work through these articles, be sure you don't delete these resources.
-Otherwise, in the Azure portal, delete the resources you no longer need.
+Later quickstart articles build upon the resources created here.
+If you plan to work through these articles, be sure not to delete these resources.
+Otherwise, in the Azure portal, you can delete the resources you no longer need.
 For details, see [Clean up resources](https://docs.microsoft.com/azure/sql-database/sql-database-get-started-portal#clean-up-resources).

 ## Next steps